 “Help your child find books that identify with themselves and those that are different from them,” says Harris.

-Many public libraries are hosting MLK day events, activities and exhibits that are great for kids (take for example, the Milwaukee Public Library’s itinerary).
+Many public libraries are hosting MLK day events, activities and exhibits that are great for kids.
 Check with your local branch to see if they’re doing something special.

 Plant a tree as a symbol of growth